servatj/auth-api/README.md

       mongo
 ```

+### enviroment vars to make this work and keep you save

+MONGO_URI= your mongo uri connection
+API_PORT= port thar you want to expose
+TOKEN_KEY= Token key to generat your token

 ## USAGE

-Ensure deps are already there, you will need a docker mongo or any other mongo db.
+Ensure deps and env vars are already there before running this, you will need a docker mongo or any other mongo db.

 ```nmp run start```